Answered By: Abigail Caraccio Last Updated: Jan 02, 2019 Views: 8178

-Students who wish to take a break from their courses for a short period of time may want to speak with their Academic Advisor regarding a Leave of Absence (LOA).
+Students who wish to take a break from their courses for a short period of time may want to speak with their Student Success Advisor regarding a Leave of Absence (LOA).
 Students can take one LOA ranging from 30-180 days in any 12-month cycle.

 Important Information Regarding an LOA: